Glasco, Kansas

 In 1896, the Glasco High School was established.

-In 1899, Glasco’s status as a regional commercial center was sealed with the construction of a second bridge crossing the Solomon Rivet one mile southeast of town.
+In 1899, Glasco’s status as a regional commercial center was sealed by constructing a second bridge crossing the Solomon Rivet one mile southeast of town.
 This additional river crossing set Glasco apart from neighboring communities by providing unimpeded access to the railroad and abundant goods and services offered downtown.

 Glasco, Kansas Main Street, 1910.

 In 1902, J. W. and Adam Studt built a new building for their store.
-The first floor has functioned as a general merchandise/grocery store and the second floor functioned as a meeting hall, first for the International Order of Odd Fellows (I.O.O.F.) and later for the American Legion.
+The first floor has functioned as a general merchandise/grocery store.
+The second floor functioned as a meeting hall, first for the International Order of Odd Fellows (I.O.O.F.) and later for the American Legion.
 For the first half of the 20th century, it was known as the most complete general store in the region.
 The building still stands in Glasco today.

 The next year, the Foster Lumber Company, founded in 1879 and based in Concordia, established a Glasco location at the corner of Buffalo and Fisher Streets.